tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-26-image-handling-strategies-guest-post.md

 Sometimes layout isn't that important.
 For example, software help systems, and "big books."
 The technical writers concentrate on creating the content, and leave the layout to a style sheet or template.

+{% include ads.html %}

 This technical documentation is published from tools whose primary focus is on the text, for example, DITA-compliant systems.
 DITA systems have great features for text reuse and conditional processing.
 However, the image handling features are limited.

 ## 3. The image is not the source